 - with compromised immune systems

-And confirming what was observed early in the outbreak, the WHO report found that individuals at highest risk for severe disease and death include people aged over 60 and those with underlying conditions such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer.
+Confirming what was observed early in the outbreak, the WHO report found that individuals at highest risk for severe disease and death include people aged 60 and over, and those with underlying conditions such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer.

 Dawn Bowdish, the Canada Research Chair in Aging and Immunity, says one of the reasons older people can get sicker is comorbidity, which refers to pre-existing conditions.